infotiv-research/infotiv-research.github.io/_posts/2022-09-02-thesis-gokart.markdown

  - Introducing Driver Monitoring Systems (DMS) to the autonomous platform
  - Verification and Validation of the platform using simulator/digital-twin

-Keywords: Autonomous Platform Machine Learning Module
+Keywords: Autonomous Platform, Python, Openpilot, Autonomous Drive, Machine Learning

 ![GoKart autonomous platform](/assets/img/gokart-ml.png)

 ### Potential Research questions

- - Investigate the possibility of to partial training in the simulator and fine-tuning in the real (physical) environment
+ - Investigate the possibility of partial training in the simulator and fine-tuning in the real (physical) environment
- - The effect of introducing new sensors and sensor fusion on driving quality
+ - The effect of introducing new sensors and sensor fusion on the autonomous driving system
- - Use of digital twins for training and testing
+ - Use of digital twins for training and testing the autonomous driving system

 The above research questions are examples, and the proposal will be tailored to the specific candidates